nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 :warning: **Warning**<br>

-Do not execute <code>sample</code> after you have started using <code>EduMate</code> properly yourself.
+Do not execute <code>sample</code> after you have started using EduMate properly yourself.
 Doing so will clear all your contacts!

 </div>